 - The young girl who disappears in the elevator carries a Mickey Mouse doll.

-The attraction’s “Fifth Dimension” scene was inspired in part by the “Little Girl Lost” episode of “The Twilight Zone.”
+The attraction’s “Fifth Dimension” scene was inspired in part by the “Little Girl Lost” episode of “The Twilight Zone.”- The attraction offers a 13-story drop.

 - The drop sequence for each elevator car is selected at random by the attraction’s computer system.